-MEDU 5324 Introduction to Leadership in Education Settings
+MEDU 5324 Introduction to Leadership in Education Settings 3 Credit Hours

-3 Credit Hours This course provides an introduction to the knowledge base of research and practice in education leadership based on the Educational Leadership Constituent Council's (ELCC's) 2011 Building Level Standards from the National Policy Board For Educational Administration (NPBEA) and the principal competencies established for the Texas Education Agency's State Board for Educator Certification.
+This course provides an introduction to the knowledge base of research and practice in education leadership based on the Educational Leadership Constituent Council's (ELCC's) 2011 Building Level Standards from the National Policy Board For Educational Administration (NPBEA) and the principal competencies established for the Texas Education Agency's State Board for Educator Certification.
 The course will focus on the role of leaders in the social, political, and legal context of schools.
 It will also examine the role of leadership in school improvement.

-MEDU5301 Schools as Learning Communities -Organization & Culture 3 Credit Hours

-This course focuses on how organizational culture and climate intersect with diverse subcultures in the school and school community.
-Students will learn how to develop and understand culturally proficient leadership, collect data on school culture, climate, and community to develop action plans that address needs.
+MEDU 5301 Schools as Learning Communities Organization & Culture proficient leadership, collect data on school culture, climate, and community to develop action plans that address needs.
 Students will explore the application of organizational, communication, multicultural and cultural proficiency theories, and models of/in day-to-day practice.